 Among the hundreds of books that crossed my desk in the ten years of writing Marina’s story, I returned to certain books again and again.
 To these I owe a special debt of gratitude, as I would a person who shared his or her wealth of experience, work and knowledge with me.

-If the reader is curious to further explore the world of The Revolution of Marina M, I’d like to introduce you to a few of my favorite books.
+If the reader is curious to further explore the world of The Revolution of Marina M and Chimes of a Lost Cathedral, I’d like to introduce you to a few of my favorite books.

 Diaries and Memoirs